dusrdev/dusrdev/README.md

 - 👋 Hi, I’m @dusrdev
-- 👀 I’m interested in create interesting applications that will contribute to a real change in the world.
+- 👀 I’m interested in creating tools that contribute to the world.
-- 🌱 I’m currently studying for my bachelor's degree in Management/Computer Science in the Open University Of Israel.
+- 🌱 I’m currently studying for my bachelor's degree in Business/Computer Science in the Open University Of Israel.

 Feel free to contact me via email: dusrdev@gmail.com